-In Figure 18a, we show the time for proof tree fragments with levels up to a height of 20.
-We initiate the proof tree construction for randomly sampled output tuples in the DOOP DaCapo benchmarks.
+In Figure 19(a), we show the time taken to construct proof tree fragments with heights up to 20.
+We initiate the proof tree construction for randomly sampled output tuples in the DOOP Da-Capo benchmarks.
 In the figure, we plot the runtime against the number of nodes in the proof tree fragment.
 Even for 20 levels, these proof trees contain over 15,000 nodes.
 Considering that full proof trees may have heights over 200, the corresponding full proof trees would be intractable to compute and understand due to exponential growth.
 However, this experiment shows that the construction of proof trees is approximately linear in the size of the tree.
 Therefore, provenance queries can be efficiently computed, and the method will scale well for interactive use.
 The interactive exploration of proof trees is scalable, with each debugging query on average taking less than 1 ms per node.